TouK/nussknacker/docs/UI.md

 - import - import process from json file
 - JSON - export process to json file
 - PDF - export process graph to PDF with all process details
-- zoomIn/zoomOut
-- archive
+- archive - move the process to the archive

 ###Edit
 - undo/redo - undo/redo graph process actions
-- align - automatically layout the process
+- layout - automatically layout the process
 - properties - edit properties of the process
 - duplicate - duplicate node
-- copy/cut/delete/paste - editing operations, they can work on sets of nodes
+- copy/cut/delete/paste - editing operations, they can work on sets of nodes, nodes can be copied between processes

 ###Test
 - from file - test process from file input